 Natalie Kay BSc (Hons) MSc ACIEEM

 Natalie joined The Ecology Partnership in March 2016 after four survey seasons in the ecology sector, working for a range of ecological consultancies and The Forestry Commission.
-She has conducted a wide range of protected species surveys and translocations involving water voles, reptiles, great crested newts, dormice, badgers and bats.
-These have been undertaken on a variety of different projects across the UK including residential, industrial, railway and highway development schemes in both the private and public sector.
+She has conducted a wide range of protected species and habitat surveys on a variety of different projects across the UK including residential, industrial, railway and highway development schemes in both the private and public sector.
 Her role also includes ecological report writing (PEAs, EcIAs and BREEAMS), project management, writing protected species licence applications and creating management and enhancement schemes.
 Natalie holds a Natural England licence for surveying great crested newts, dormice, barn owls and rare reptiles.

 Natalie graduated from the University of Reading with a BSc (Hons) in Zoology in 2012 and went on to gain an MSc in Entomology at Harper Adams University in 2014.
 Her MSc thesis, in collaboration with Butterfly Conservation, assessed the suitability of regenerated heathland habitat for the Silver-Studded Blue butterfly.
 Between studying, Natalie has also spent time volunteering on conservation projects in Tanzania, Nicaragua and Brazil where she surveyed a range of species including mammals, reptiles, birds, bats and insects.

 Joe joined The Ecology Partnership in April 2016, after a number of survey seasons working as a freelance field surveyor for various ecological consultancies in Devon and West Yorkshire.
 He has gained experience performing a range of protected species and botanical surveys, both independently and alongside professional ecologists.
 Joe is now based in The Ecology Partnerships Bristol Office.